Cinematic dark mode background asset representing a private digital third space

 Culture · by Simone Rainieri · 6 min read

-Judge any option by one question: will I plausibly see these same people again next week?
-If the answer is no, it is an event, not a friendship engine.
+Test every option against one question: will I plausibly see these same people again next week?
+If not, you have found an event, not a friendship engine, and events alone rarely clear Hall's 50-hour mark.

-Online works best as a way to find your people and then move them offline.
-Interest communities, local groups and introduction apps all help — the trick is to treat a good message as the start of a real activity, not the relationship itself.
+Online tools work best as a way to find your people, then move the relationship into repeated contact somewhere real.
+Interest communities and introduction apps can shortcut the search.
+The mistake is treating a good message thread as the friendship itself instead of the doorway into one.

 Where Vairi fits